menu

 In addition, Oradell is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Because of many things, Oradell is a great place for families with children to consider.
-First of all, many other families with children live here, making Oradell a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Oradell has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Oradell is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oradell’s overall crime rate is lower than average for the country.

 Oradell is a very ethnically-diverse borough.
 The people who call Oradell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oradell residents report their race to be White, followed by Asian.
-Important ancestries of people in Oradell include Italian, Irish, German, Polish, and English.
+Important ancestries of people in Oradell include Italian, Irish, German, English, and Polish.

 The most common language spoken in Oradell is English.
 Other important languages spoken here include Chinese and Spanish.